 Part III considers the debate over what offender culpability and blameworthiness should be necessary for criminal liability, and what should be sufficient.
 Despite calls by some to ignore blameworthiness in the name of prevention, the increasingly more accepted view is that criminal liability should be imposed only on the blameworthy.
 Indeed, many go further, arguing that also the extent of the offender's liability and punishment should depend upon the extent of his blameworthiness.
 This means retaining the mens rea requirement, offering a full array of excuse defenses, and, in its strongest form, adopting desert as an inviolable distributive principle.

 Robinson, Paul H. and Barton, Joshua Samuel, "The Structure and Limits of Criminal Law" (2014).
-Faculty Scholarship.
+All Faculty Scholarship.
 491.

 Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Ethics and Political Philosophy Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Public Law and Legal Theory Commons, Social Psychology Commons